VioletViolaVi/My_Portfolio/README.md

 - Ensure the navigation bar, for sizes 992x571 and 1200x571 becomes a full width bar that displays all its links on top of it so none are hidden.
 - Ensure when hovering over and clicking on the links their background changes colour.
 - Ensure clicking on the navigation links jumps the users down to the respective section of the website.
+## Responsive Carousel
+- Using Chrome development tools, open the portfolio website at the following different screen sizes aka, Bootstrap breakpoints: 320x571, 576Xx571, 768x571, 992x571 and 1200x571.
+- Ensure the carousel can be clearly seen across all these different screen sizes.
+- View the carousel and ensure the images change by fading out, on their own after short time intervals.
+- Ensure clicking on the carousel arrows changes the images displayed.
 ## My Projects Section
 - Using Chrome development tools, open the portfolio website at the following different screen sizes aka, Bootstrap breakpoints: 320x571, 576Xx571, 768x571, 992x571 and 1200x571.
 - Ensure the “__*My Projects*__” section can be clearly seen across all these different screen sizes.